UlinProject/snapmaker-original/README.md

 #### Klipper?
 Yes, this printer and this motherboard can be upgraded with Klipper, and I have most of the equipment to do it now, but I'm not doing it yet because I want to try a more original CNC and laser.

+## General impressions
+I liked the printer first of all for its assembly, it is completely aluminum, there are very few plastic parts, the printer creators even used thread locks and the idea of ​​3 in one is very catchy, but it has a very strong drawback, namely NOISE, which can be reduced by modifying the fans and ultimately the drivers, spindle...

+As for the price, it turned out that this printer did not cost me that much, since the authors cut it out of their line, but at the same time, if I needed 3D printing, I could have initially bought something similar fast on "klipper".